ajborka/nvda_developer_toolkit/README.md

 * H - Speak the object’s height.
 Press twice quickly to copy to the clipboard.
 * L - Speak the position of the object’s left edge.
 Press twice quickly to copy to the clipboard.
 * n - Speak the object's name.
 Press twice quickly to copy to the clipboard.
+* control+p - Set the relative parent for obtaining size/location of objects.
 * R - Speak the position of the object’s right edge.
 Press twice quickly to copy to the clipboard.
 * S - Speak the number of siblings relative to the object.
 Press twice quickly to copy to the clipboard.
 * T - Speak the position of the object’s top edge.
 Press twice quickly to copy to the clipboard.